Skip to main content

 There is no potable water at the cabin, and visitors are encouraged to bring plenty for drinking, cooking and washing.
 A stream within 300 feet of the Guard Station may be used as a water source; however, the water must be treated or boiled before drinking.
 Melted snow can be used for washing, but is not safe for drinking.

-Trapper Creek Wilderness, back yard and playground for visitors of Government Mineral Springs Guard Station, consists of 6,050 acres of diverse habitat.
-Sparkling cascading streams and waterfalls are plentiful throughout the steep slopes at the lower elevations, while huckleberry fields occur in the higher elevations near Observation Peak.
-A small lake in the southern portion of the Wilderness adds to the diversity of habitats.
+Trapper Creek Wilderness, which is adjacent to Government Mineral Springs Guard Station, consists of 6,050 acres of diverse habitat.
+Cascading streams and waterfalls are plentiful throughout the steep slopes at the lower elevations, while huckleberry fields occur in the higher elevations near Observation Peak.
+The Wilderness area was impacted by the Big Hollow Fire in 2020.
+Hikers travel at their own risk.
+Please review safety tips for burned areas.

 Camping remained popular at the site, and in 1937 and 1938 the Civilian Conservation Corps significantly expanded and developed the public campground.
 The guard station was built in 1937 by CCC enrollees from Company 944, based at Camp Hemlock, near the community of Stabler.
 The purpose of the guard station was for Forest Service administration of the campground and other local recreational use.
 Alfred Albert was the first guard stationed in the cabin.
 Mr. Albert, his wife, and two children lived at the guard station during the summers of 1937 and 1938.